nus-cs2103-AY2122S1/ip/docs/README.md

 3. Under the  **Releases**  tab, open  **A-Release**  and download the .jar file.
 4. Create a new folder, and place the .jar file into it.
 5. Now, double-click the .jar file.
-7. Voila!
-You are now running Petal!
+6. Voila!
+You are now running Petal!.

-####  Important for Mac users!
-1. You have to install the **Segoe UI** font from Microsoft's [website](https://developer.microsoft.com/en-us/fluentui#/resources).
-2. Scroll down to **Fonts** and click **Download Segoe UI and MDL2 external font**
-3. Open Font Book and install the fonts.
-4. For more information on adding fonts on  MacOS, please refer to [this](https://support.apple.com/en-sg/guide/font-book/fntbk1000/mac).

 ## [](https://github.com/wowsiddanth/ip/blob/master/README.md#features)Features